-Most of us rely on recommendations from family and friends or other health care practitioners as we consider our options for a new dentist in Peterborough On.
+Most of us rely on recommendations from family and friends or other health care practitioners as we consider our options for a new orthodontist in Peterborough On.
 These days, people often supplement that with information gathered online.

 However, the needs and wants of others may or may not match yours, and it’s hard to tell from a website what a dental practice is truly like.
 That’s why the three-step approach described in this article can often yield better results.

-Voted #1 cosmetic dentist in Peterborough On
+Best dentist in Peterborough On

 General dentists often use the monikers “cosmetic dentist” or “family dentistry” to indicate that they offer cosmetic dental treatments or can treat your whole family but these aren’t officially recognized dental specializations.
 The dental specialists recognized by the American Dental Association include pedodontists, also known as a pediatric dentist (kid dentist), endodontists (root canal specialists), oral and maxillofacial surgeons (tooth extraction and oral surgery), prosthodontists (restorative specialists), periodontists (gum disease treatment specialists) and for dental braces, an orthodontist (bite specialist).

 Finding the right orthodontist in Peterborough On for you and your family can be as taxing as finding a parking space in a crowded shopping center.
 With thousands of dentists practicing all over the country with their own specializations, specific locations and office hours.
 How do you narrow your search down to that one dentist who’s right for you?

 When you’re looking for a new Orthodontist in Peterborough On, you’re searching for more than someone to just straighten your teeth.
 Orthodontists and dentists both help patients improve their oral health, but in different ways.
 Dentistry is a broad medical specialty that deals with the teeth, gum, nerves, and jaw, while orthodontics is a specialty within dentistry that focuses on correcting bites, occlusion, and the straightness of teeth.